Camper/Kayak Transportation Within Glacier Bay

-Day Cruise Only: For a full day cruise up to the glacier faces, perhaps combined with a short kayaking trip in Bartlett Cove/Beardslee Islands, consider a spectacular day tour of calving glaciers and wildlife.
+Day Cruise Only: A full day cruise on the tourboat up to the glacier faces of the West Arm of Glacier Bay.
+A spectacular day tour of calving glaciers and wildlife viewing.
 Departs at 7:30 AM and returns at 3:30 PM.
 No kayak drop off or pick up.
-Lunch on board, full snack and bar service.

 For information on transportation to Gustavus, see our webpage on “Getting Here“.

 See also information from Glacier Bay National Park:

 - “Boating Regulations” shows closed areas and wilderness waters